-From this facility EKF Life Sciences sells enzymes used in Stanbio's clinical chemistry portfolio as well as providing contract manufacturing services for enzymes and proteins used in industrial applications.
-These are then sold in bulk or used in the production of in-vitro diagnostic devices (IVDs).
+From this facility EKF Life Sciences sells enzymes used in Stanbio's clinical chemistry portfolio - as well as providing contract manufacturing services for enzymes and proteins used in industrial applications.
+These are then sold in bulk or used in the production of in-vitro diagnostic devices (IVDs) and a range of health and veterinary products.

-EKF Life Sciences received a significant investment in plant in 2018 to allow it to grow the services and products it provides.
+EKF Life Sciences received a significant investment in plant in 2018 to allow it to grow the services and products it provides and agreed a lease to expand manufacturing capacity in 2019.
+This facility will allow EKF Life Sciences to fulfil larger bulk orders than was previously possible as well as provide additional bottling and warehouse space.